 After the on board tape recorder failure in July 2003, data is acquired in real time whenever within the visibility range of a ground station.
 No data from Johannesburg was received.
-For

-Cycle 152, data coverage was over the North-Atlantic, part of the Mediterranean, the Gulf of Mexico, a small part of the Pacific west from the US, Canada and Central America, the Chinese Sea, a small part of the Indian Ocean South-East of Thailand and Indonesia, and an area South from Australia.
+For Cycle 153, data coverage was over the North-Atlantic, part of the Mediterranean, the Gulf of Mexico, a very small part of the Pacific west from the US, Canada and Central America, the Chinese Sea, a small part of the Indian Ocean South-East of Thailand and Indonesia, and an area near the Antarctica and South from Australia.
 The west coast of the US and Canada was covered only at descending passes due to e reduced amount of acquisition from Prince Albert and Gatineau stations.